wagtail/rfcs/text/027-autocomplete.md

 All words in search queries are treated as prefixes.
-For example, if your search query contains the word “up”, this would match “upper”, “upset”, “upgrade”, etc and incorrectly rank those items.
+For example, if your search query contains the word “up”, this would match “upper”, “upset”, “upgrade”, etc and incorrectly rank any items that contain those terms.

 ## Hard to implement for PostgreSQL

-On Elasticsearch, partial_match=True has an impact on indexing, and no impact on querying.
+On Elasticsearch, ``partial_match=True`` has an impact on indexing, and no impact on querying.
 On PostgreSQL, it should be the opposite, since this backend needs to use a special type of query for autocomplete (aka. prefix matching) and nothing special during indexing.

-So the current partial_match behaviour cannot work on PostgreSQL.
+So the current partial match behaviour cannot work on PostgreSQL.
 To have an API that would work on all backends, we need to specify “autocomplete” both during indexing and querying.